 You can forsee the efficiency of your system to drop 5-10% as it ages, added Hughes.
 However, if you notice a spike in your energy bills, it’s worth asking a technician to examine your HVAC system to see if something’s wrong.
 If it requires large-scale repairs, you might be better off investing in a complete replacement to maximize the efficiency of your home.

 Your kitchen is freezing, but you start sweating as soon as you enter the living room.
-Why can’t your HVAC system maintain a even temperature throughout your entire home?
+Why can’t your HVAC system cultivate a even temperature throughout your entire home?

-Hughes points out that it’s also worth looking into your ductwork if you notice uneven temperatures.
+Hughes points out that it’s also worth examining your ductwork if you notice uneven temperatures.

-“The ductwork is what carries warm and cool air to each individual area in the home.
-It’s essential that whoever comes out to replace your HVAC system look at the ductwork to make sure it can administer the amount of air that the system needs to move,” he said.
+“The ductwork is what brings warm and cool air to each individual area in the home.
+It’s very important that whoever comes out to replace your HVAC system look at the ductwork to make sure it can administer the amount of air that the system needs to move,” he said.

 3. Your HVAC system runs continually